 Termination Phase of the Therapeutic Process

 As with any healthy relationship saying goodbye can be a very hard thing to do.
-During the termination phase we will help the client understand this process.
-We will help the client understand how this closure process is important as it relates to many important stages of life and transitions through the processes.
+During the termination phase we may help the client understand this process.
+We may help the client understand how this closure process is important as it relates to many important stages of life and transitions through the processes.
 It is important to review and discuss the client’s progress toward short and long term goals and review coping mechanisms that can be used in the future.
-The termination phase is you will be formulating an after care plan to help client with maintenance.
-This will include assisting clients to build support networks in order to identify alternative resources and areas for support in the event future issues should occur.
+The termination phase is you may be formulating an after care plan to help client with maintenance.
+This may include assisting clients to build support networks in order to identify alternative resources and areas for support in the event future issues should occur.

 Termination also represents the closure of the professional relationship between client and therapist.
 For some patients longer term therapy may be necessary, and in some instances the therapist may need to make a referral to another source if appropriate.
 As therapist we have to use our professional judgment to determine if ongoing therapy is necessary or if some of the issues have fallen outside of our area of expertise.
 Also, we must accept that although we want to help, therapy may not work for everyone, therefore it is helpful to be familiar with additional community resources that could be helpful for the patient.

-So as you can see there are many steps throughout the process of therapy.
+So as you can see there are different phases of therapy.
 All stages are essential to the successful completion through the therapeutic process.
 As therapist we must be skilled in facilitating smooth transitions from phase to phase as we complete therapy.
-With experience your ability to recognize your client’s cues for change and appropriateness to transition through each phase will become a very valuable skill.
+With experience your ability to recognize your client’s cues for change and appropriateness to transition through each phase may become a very valuable skill.